ktahar/ocaml-lp/README.md

 ## Example

 A minimum example is shown below.
-More examples can be found on [wiki](https://github.com/ktahar/ocaml-lp/wiki/).
+More detailed description can be found on [wiki](https://github.com/ktahar/ocaml-lp/wiki/).

 ```ocaml
 let x = Lp.var "x"